teddymacharia354-code/100-python-projects-/README.md

 cd 100-python-projects-/BEGINNERS
 python3 project_name.py

-Or you can learn from this repo ,click skill level, individual projects and check out the code```
+Or you can learn from this repo ,click skill level, individual projects and check out the code
+---

 ##Contributing
 Want to add a project?
 See CONTRIBUTING.md — PRs welcome.